pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 Most often, ports **80** and **443** are opened.
 These are HTTP/S ports.
 Web applications are a whole new domain with various specific (for web) vulnerabilities.

+#### Directory Listings

+**Directory listings** refer to a feature provided by web servers that displays a list of files and subdirectories within a specific directory when no default file (like index.html) is present.
+While this feature can be useful for legitimate administrative purposes, if not properly secured, it can inadvertently expose the server's file structure to attackers.

 ## Tools